What exactly are colour pigments?

 For 1000 g of pigments use approx. 800 ml of liquid (160 ml wetting agent and 640 ml water).
 Pour the liquids into a container and pour the pigments into it, stir well with a spatula or a spoon and grind; crush lumps at the edge of the container.
 It is best to make a note of the mixing recipe in order to be able to produce the same colour again.
 Leave to soak for 3 hours and then mix this dough into the putty or lime paint.
 Pigments have the highest colour intensity and set no limits to your creativity.
 Only use pigments that are compatible with lime.

 This should be noted:

-- Filler: Max. up to 10 % colour pigments (weight percentage)
+- Filler: Max. up to 10 % colour pigments (of dry weight)

 - Lime glazes with lime sinter water: Max. up to 5 % colour pigments on fresh

 plaster (freskal) or on dry plaster up to 2 % colour pigments (Secco technique)